aaronmarkham/incubator-mxnet/README.md

 * Support for Python, R, Scala, C++ and Julia
 * Cloud-friendly and directly compatible with S3, HDFS, and Azure

-Ask Questions - lots and lots
+Ask Questions - lots and lots of friendly queries.
-of friendly queries
 -------------
 * Please use [discuss.mxnet.io](https://discuss.mxnet.io/) for asking questions.
 * Please use [mxnet/issues](https://github.com/dmlc/mxnet/issues) for reporting bugs.